Durham University Library: Recent history

 The university library introduced its first online circulation system in 1983.
 The Main Library won a SCONUL Library Design Award in 1988 and the online cataloguing of the library's stock beginning in 1990.
 In 1996 the Durham University Library joined Research Libraries UK.

 The university library was expanded further with an extension of the Main Library in 1997, and in 1998 it became the first library to incorporate non-Roman scripts into its electronic catalogue system.
 In 2004, the Durham Cathedral Library became part of the university library's management system for circulation and lending.

 In October 2005, the Museums, Libraries and Archives Council designated the collections in Cosin's Library, along with the Sudan Archive in the Palace Green Library, as having "outstanding national and international significance" in the first round of the Designation Scheme to cover libraries.

+In 2010, the university launched a refurbishment of the Palace Green Library, including the construction of two galleries in the University Library building, designed in consultation with the Museums, Libraries and Archives Council to meet the standards required under the National Heritage Act 1980 and thus able to host major national exhibitions as well as displaying rare treasures from the library's own collection.
+The refurbishment also saw the music and law books, the last 'ordinary' books in Palace Green Library, relocated to the Bill Bryson Library.
+An alumni appeal raised £4.7 million towards this refurbishment.

-A further major extension of the Main Library opened by former Chancellor Bill Bryson in 2012, and the building was renamed the Bill Bryson Library.
+A further major extension of the Main Library was opened by former Chancellor Bill Bryson in 2012, and the building was renamed the Bill Bryson Library.

 In 2012, the library was part of a formal partnership with Durham Cathedral and the British Library to acquire the St Cuthbert Gospel, the oldest intact book in Europe.
 Under the partnership agreement, this is displayed equally at the British Library and in the north east of England.
 The St Cuthbert Gospel was displayed alongside the Lindisfarne Gospels and other treasures of St Cuthbert at Palace Green Library in 2013.